Sacrament of Confirmation Celebrated on May 27, 2022 at St. Leander.

 Click here for Confirmation Candidate Information Form and Tips for picking a Confirmation name.

-Pastoral Associate for Adult Formation and Pastoral Care
+Pastoral Associate for Youth and Adult Pastoral Care

 (719) 542-9248 Ext.
 121